 Year 1 will solidify experiences in both outpatient and inpatient multidisciplinary team settings over 9 blocks specifically with the Jim Pattison Outpatient Care & Surgical Centre Pain clinic (JPOCSC) located in Surrey and the GF Strong (GFS) Rehabilitation centre located in Vancouver.

 Year 1 will also integrate the core rotations of MSK, and neurology through a variety of outpatient clinics.
-The psychiatry/addiction medicine/sleep medicine rotations take place in an inpatient setting at Vancouver General Hospital (VGH), and outpatient settings with the UBC Sleep Disorders Program and Orionhealth rehabilitation and assessment centre.
+The psychiatry/addiction medicine/sleep medicine rotations take place in an inpatient setting at Surrey Memorial Hospital, and outpatient settings with the UBC Sleep Disorders Program and Orionhealth rehabilitation and assessment centre.

 Year 2 will complete the multidisciplinary and multisite rotations in Cancer pain and Pediatric pain in focused blocks.
 The elective blocks are currently mostly clustered together in Year 2 to allow the resident to complete their final 4 blocks in year 2 with the MDC teams at JPOCSC and GFS.
 The academic day typically takes place on Wednesday or Thursday to enable the pain resident’s participation in the academic days with existing groups such as neurology, physical medicine & rehabiliation, palliative/cancer care, rheumatology, anesthesiology and psychiatry.
 This maximizes opportunities for cross-disciplinary collaboration.